 V. BACKGROUND

-Now they were gone from Egypt, God having miraculously delivered them via the crossing through the Red Sea, and encamped at the base of Mount Sinai.
+Now gone from Egypt and having been miraculously delivered by God via the crossing through the Red Sea, the Israelites were encamped at the base of Mount Sinai.
 There, God gave them His Ten Commandments as recorded in the book of Exodus.
-By the end of the book of Exodus, as mentioned previously, the construction of the Tabernacle had been completed and the glory of God had come to indwell it.
+By the end of the book of Exodus, as mentioned previously, the construction of the Tabernacle had been completed, and the glory of God had come to indwell it.

-As the 12 tribes begin to develop into a nation, God’s next step was to create a formal priesthood and set aside Tabernacle workers who could instruct the other 11 tribes in the proper worship of God via sacrifices and offerings (all of which in a temporal sense, prefigure the coming finishing work of Christ in terms of God’s means of forever atoning for the sin of man).
-The book of Leviticus, then, is the instruction and inauguration of the Priests and the Sacrifices in the Tabernacle.
-The book is intended to bring order to an impure people (cf. Exodus 32:7-8; 25-28), shape them up, and prepare them for the future conquest of Canaan, the entrance into the Promised Land, and the fulfillment of God’s original promises to Abraham.
+As the 12 tribes began to develop into a nation, God’s next step was to create a formal priesthood and set aside Tabernacle workers who could instruct the other 11 tribes in the proper worship of God via sacrifices and offerings (all of which in a temporal sense, prefigure the coming finishing work of Christ in terms of God’s means of forever atoning for the sin of man).
+The book of Leviticus, then, is the instruction and inauguration of the priests and the sacrifices in the Tabernacle.
+The book is intended to bring order to an impure people (cf. Exodus 32:7–8, 25–28), shape them up, and prepare them for the future conquest of Canaan, the entrance into the Promised Land, and the fulfillment of God’s original promises to Abraham.

-There is no geographical movement of Israel during the one-month period recorded in this book; during this time, they remained encamped at the base of Mount Sinai, where they had received the Ten Commandments and had constructed the Tabernacle.
+No geographical movement of Israel takes place during the one-month period recorded in this book.
+During this time, they remained encamped at the base of Mount Sinai, where they had received the Ten Commandments and had constructed the Tabernacle.
 Think of Leviticus as internal infrastructure development versus the external expansion of the nation.

 VI.
 EMPHASIS AND THEMES

-This book reveals God’s emphasis on demanding that His people be Holy.
-He is meticulous about this!
-Some of the authoritatively toned passages regarding this are 11:44-45; 19:2; and 20:7, and 26.
-In response to the Holy character of God, His chosen people should be the same.
-To make the point, “I am the Lord” and “I am Holy” are utilized in the book over 50 times.
+This book reveals God’s emphasis on demanding that His people be holy.
+He is meticulous about this demand!
+Some of the authoritatively toned passages regarding this insistence include 11:44–45; 19:2; and 20:7, and 26.
+In response to the holy character of God, His chosen people should be the same.
+To make the point, “I am the Lord” and “I am holy” are recorded in the book over 50 times.

-Further, and as underscored previously, Leviticus forecasts the consequences of obedience and disobedience to God’s Holiness.
+Further, and as already underscored, Leviticus forecasts the consequences of obedience and disobedience to God’s holiness.
 In this regard, it is a preamble for the later illustration of its truths in Israel’s Babylonian captivity, wherein their disobedience results in the temporary loss of their nationhood.

 VII.
 INTERPRETIVE CHALLENGES

-In that God inaugurates a New Covenant in Matthew 26:18; 2 Corinthians 3:6-18 and Hebrews 7 to 10, one should look to these OT matters with an eye for the principle behind them.
-What portion of divine character is revealed by this Old Covenant ritual, law, or ceremony?
+In that God inaugurates a new covenant in Matthew 26:28; 2 Corinthians 3:6–18 and Hebrews 7 to 10, these OT matters should be viewed with an eye for the principle behind them.
+What portion of divine character is revealed by this old covenant ritual, law, or ceremony?
 That is the question to ask of the text when studying Leviticus.
 What are the embedded, timeless principles that speak to the character of God?
 The student of Scripture will find that the timeless principles and precepts, apart from the rituals, will be repeated in the New Testament.
-This makes for an adventurous study of the Bible: Matching the OT teachings with the NT.
-Such is certainly the case with the sexual sins listed and detailed in Leviticus 20 which the student of Scripture will find repeated in the NT thereby indicating their timeless applicability for today, in the Church Age.
+This repetition makes for an adventurous study of the Bible, i.e., matching the OT teachings with the NT.
+Such is certainly the case with the sexual sins listed and detailed in Leviticus 20 which the student of Scripture will find repeated in the NT, thereby indicating their timeless applicability for today in the Church Age.

 VIII.
 OUTLINE

-Chapters 1-16 explain how one appropriately worships and has access to the one true God.
-Chapters 17-27 detail what an obedient walk with God looks like.
+Chapters 1–16 explain how to appropriately worship and having access to the one true God.
+Chapters 17–27 detail what an obedient walk with God looks like.

 IX.
 SUMMARY